Canon 60D vs G7X

 Studio photographers will appreciate that the Canon 60D (unlike the G7X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Canon G7 X?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 60D: